Opalinium/nocturna-docs/privacy.md

 **What we receive from Patreon:**
 - Your Patreon user ID
-- Your supporter tier/level (Basic, Plus, or Pro)
+- Your supporter tier/level (Personal, Basic, Plus, or Pro)
 - Your subscription status (active/inactive)
 - Your Discord account connection (if linked on Patreon)
 - Subscription tier change history (for enforcement of guild limits)